-Appendix is that one organ that has been claimed to have no known function, but a new study finds out it the opposite.
-A study from Midwestern University, shows that appendix is involved in immune function and nurturing of the human microbiome.
-It serves as an important role in the fetus and in young adults.”
+The appendix is that one organ that has been claimed to have no known function, but a new study finds out it the opposite.
+A study from Midwestern University shows that the appendix is involved in immune function and nurturing of the human microbiome.
+It serves as an important role in the fetus and young adults.”

-Heather F. Smith, PhD, from the Midwestern University Arizona College of Osteopathic Medicine took more than 500 mammal species in her study.
-It was found that not every species had appendix.
-The research focused on gastrointestinal traits to determine why some animals have an appendix and others dont, to find the true nature of the appendix could be realized.
+Heather F. Smith, Ph.D., from the Midwestern University Arizona College of Osteopathic Medicine, took more than 500 mammal species in her study.
+It was found that not every species had an appendix.
+The research focused on gastrointestinal traits to determine why some animals have an appendix, and others don’t, to find the true nature of the appendix could be realized.

-Instead of that, they strongly support that the appendix plays an important role as a secondary immune organ, similar to the lymph nodes, tonsils, spleen, Peyer’s patches and mucosa associated lymphoid tissue (MALT).
-They have come to conclusion that mammalian species with an appendix had higher average concentrations of immune tissue in the cecum, a pouch marking the beginning of the large intestine.
+Instead of that, they strongly support that the appendix plays an important role as a secondary immune organ, similar to the lymph nodes, tonsils, spleen, Peyer’s patches, and mucosa-associated lymphoid tissue (MALT).
+They have concluded that mammalian species with an appendix had higher average concentrations of immune tissue in the cecum, a pouch marking the beginning of the large intestine.
 The appendix is also connected to the large intestine.

-In addition to its various roles in the immune response, immune tissue, appendix, also promotes growth of many species of “good” gut bacteria.
-Previous researches have also linked the appendix to roles in the body such as production of biogenic amines and peptide hormones from the fetal appendix, and the production of immunoglobulin A antibodies.
+In addition to its various roles in the immune response, immune tissue, appendix, also promotes the growth of many species of “good” gut bacteria.
+Previous researches have also linked the appendix to roles in the body, such as the production of biogenic amines and peptide hormones from the fetal appendix and the production of immunoglobulin A antibodies.

 Smith’s study indicates a more complex role of the appendix in the body of humans and other mammals, especially highlighting its union with the cecum.